toverux/php-mime/README.md

 By default this library exposes merged nginx (**75** mimes) and mime-db "custom types" (**38** usable mimes) and extensions.
 Those are the most commons types of the Internet.
 The library also includes the Apache types.
 A lot of Apache types are, in most part, useless and they are very numerous (**765** usable mimes), so, in order to reduce the memory impact, Apache types are not loaded by default.

+If you're searching for a library with more options and features, check [hoaproject/Mime](https://github.com/hoaproject/Mime).
+If you need something simple, this library is for you !
+For example, this library is perfect to implement a HTTP server that serves static files with a mime type based on the extension - since MIME scanning is too slow.

 ## Install & Usage

     composer require alembic/mime